openplc-rpi/.github/README.md

 ---

 ### License
-This project is research/education oriented and provided as‑is under an open‑source license of your choice (fill in here).
+This project is research/education oriented and provided as‑is under an open‑source license MIT (https://opensource.org/licenses/MIT).

+.

 ---